-But with the legal use of marijuana being something newer, many people don’t know how it impacts their body.
+But with the legal use of marijuana being something newer, many people don’t know how it impacts their bodies.
 Understanding how long THC, the psychoactive ingredient in marijuana, remains in your body is something you should know about before getting behind the wheel.
-And if you ever don’t feel right – whether it’s due to drugs, alcohol or even a prescription medication – you should avoid driving.
+And if you ever don’t feel right – whether it’s due to drugs, alcohol, or even a prescription medication – you should avoid driving.

 What is THC?

 THC stands for Tetrahydrocannabinol.
 This psychoactive ingredient is naturally found in marijuana and is what produces the feeling of being high.
 When the substance enters your body, the body metabolizes it.
 This is the process by which your body breaks down the compounds of THC into metabolites.

 Metabolites are what law enforcement tests at a traffic stop where they suspect a DUI.
 When testing, there are two kinds of THC that law enforcement might find.
 The first is Hydroxy THC, which can produce psychoactive results.
 The second is Carboxy THC, which does not indicate recent marijuana use or the presence of psychoactive substances.

 What you need to know about THC levels and impairment

 Much like alcohol, a person’s size and stature impact the time that THC remains in the body.
 However, the effect on the body from THC does not match that of alcohol.
 When you feel the effects of THC could be long after your body initially peaks with THC levels.

 With this finding, DUIs for THC are much more complicated than alcohol because there is not a direct correlation between the amount of THC in the body and its impacts on a person’s impairment.